 (for Business and Nonbusiness Majors)

 This minor is designed for students seeking to supplement their major with a management dimension.
+Only 6 semester hours counted towards a major (including classes in the Business core) may be applied to a minor or certificate.
 A minimum of 12 hours must be taken at Texas A&M University-Corpus Christi.
 For additional information, contact the academic advisor in the College of Business.

 Explores fundamental management principles and theories of organizations.
 Emphasis is placed on the basic functions of management: planning, organizing, directing, and controlling.
 Topics include the external environment, ethics, international management, decision making, organizational structure, human resource management and diversity, motivation, group dynamics, and control mechanisms.